Higher moment formulae and limiting distributions of lattice points: Abstract

 \section{Abstract}

-We prove functional central limit theorems for lattice point counting for affine and congruence lattices using the method of moments.
-Our main tools are higher moment formulae for Siegel transforms on the corresponding homogeneous spaces, which we believe to be of independent interest.
+We establish higher moment formulae for Siegel transforms on the space of affine unimodular lattices as well as on certain congruence quotients of $\SL_d(\RR)$.
+As applications, we prove functional central limit theorems for lattice point counting for affine and congruence lattices using the method of moments.